-This step-by-step guide to enrolling in Texas’s 529 college savings plans makes it easier for Texas parents and grandparents to open a 529 plan.
+This step-by-step guide to enrollment in Texas’s 529 college savings plans makes it easier for parents and grandparents from the state of Texas to open a 529 plan tailored to their savings and investment objectives.

 1. Choose a 529 Plan